kubeshark/docs/src/pages/en/long_term_retention.md

 ---
 Recordings' content can be automatically uploaded to an immutable data store for long-term retention.
 Data may be stored in either Amazon S3 or Google Cloud Storage (GCS).
 Uploads can be triggered automatically at the end of a recording or on-demand at the user's discretion.

 To enable either automatic or on-demand uploads, simply add the appropriate credentials.
-Once the proper credentials are in place, the recording content will be uploaded either when the recording ends or at the end of each recording window.
+Once the proper credentials are in place, the recording's content will be uploaded:
+1. When the recording ends
+2. Once an hour
+3. On-demand at the user's discretion

 ## Triggering an Upload On-demand
-Users can utilize the Jobs dashboard to initiate an on-demand upload of the tar files.
-Simply press the `Run All Jobs` button to tar and upload all accumulated content.
+Users can utilize the Jobs dashboard to initiate an on-demand upload of the `tar` files.
+Simply press the `Run All Jobs` button to compress and upload all accumulated content.

 ![Run All Jobs](/s3-jobs.jpg)

-## Hourly Upload
+## Automatic Upload
-By default, content is uploaded hourly and at the end of the recording window.
+By default, content is uploaded hourly and at the end of the recording window, as long as the proper crednetials are in place.

-## Content in the Bucket
+## Bucket Content

-Within the bucket, you can expect a folder per node, where each folder contains a tar file for each recording upload, following this pattern:
+Within the bucket, you can expect a folder per node, where each folder contains a `tar` file for each upload, following this pattern:

 `<node>/<recording-name>_kubeshark_<timestamp>.gz.tar`